The .NET Portability Analyzer

 - .NET Core + Platform Extensions: Includes the .NET Core APIs in addition to the Windows Compatibility Pack, which provides many of the .NET Framework available technologies.
 This is a recommended target for porting your app from .NET Framework to .NET Core on Windows.

 - .NET Standard + Platform Extensions: Includes the .NET Standard APIs in addition to the Windows Compatibility Pack, which provides many of the .NET Framework available technologies.
 This is a recommended target for porting your library from .NET Framework to .NET Core on Windows.

 How to use the .NET Portability Analyzer

 To begin using the .NET Portability Analyzer in Visual Studio, you first need to download and install the extension from the Visual Studio Marketplace.
 It works on Visual Studio 2017 and later versions.
-You can configure it in Visual Studio via Analyze > Portability Analyzer Settings and select your Target Platforms, which is the .NET platforms/versions that you want to evaluate the portability gaps comparing with the platform/version that your current assembly is built with.
+Configure it in Visual Studio via Analyze > Portability Analyzer Settings and select your Target Platforms, which are the .NET platforms/versions that you want to evaluate the portability gaps comparing with the platform/version that your current assembly is built with.

 You can also use the ApiPort console application, download it from ApiPort repository.
 You can use

 listTargets command option to display the available target list, then pick target platforms by specifying

 A useful step in analyzing a solution with many projects would be to visualize the dependencies to understand which subset of assemblies depend on what.
 The general recommendation is to apply the results of the analysis in a bottom-up approach starting with the leaf nodes in a dependency graph.